-&lt;sup>7Alternative identification approaches when $W_0$ is known focus on higher moments (variances and covariances across individuals) of outcomes (de Paula, 2017), and rely on additional restrictions on higher moments of $\epsilon{it}$ .
+7Alternative identification approaches when W_0 is known focus on higher moments (variances and covariances across individuals) of outcomes (de Paula, 2017) and rely on additional restrictions on higher moments of ε{it} .
 Note that (1) is a spatial autoregressive model.
-In that literature, $W_0$ is also typically assumed known (Anselin, 2010).
+In that literature, W_0 is also typically assumed to be known (Anselin, 2010).

-&lt;sup>8Manresa (2016) allows for unit-specific $\beta_0$ parameters.
-While in many applications those are taken to be homogeneous, we also discuss extensions on how heterogeneity in those parameters can be handled when $\rho_0 \neq 0$ .
+8Manresa (2016) allows for unit-specific β_0 parameters.
+While in many applications those are taken to be homogeneous, we also discuss extensions on how heterogeneity in those parameters can be handled when $\rho_0 \neq 0$ in Appendix B.